Director, Student Success / Director, Curriculum Quality and Standards / Director, Student Business Services

 Applications for special consideration:

-- should be submitted prior to or normally no more than three working days after the date of the examination or the submission date of the assessment item
+- should be submitted prior to or normally no more than three business days after the date of the examination or the submission date of the assessment item

 - for assessment work submitted after the due date, must address the reasons for failing to comply with relevant policy on the granting of extensions (E/6.3.5); and